Beauty–thinking about

 Unit Plans

-These three units could each run for a week or a year, depending upon time or interest.
-It might serve as an excellent unifying theme to share throughout an entire elementary/middle school.
+These three units could each run for a session or two, a week, or throughout the year, depending upon time or interest.
+It might serve as an excellent unifying theme for the year.
 The suggestions below can be adapted to specific situations and time constraints so please use what is helpful and adapt to fit your own community.

 I. The Symposium: as drama with discussion